 LIP-BU TAN has served as Chief Executive Officer of Cadence since January 2009.
 From January 2009 to November 2017, Mr. Tan also served as President of Cadence.
 Mr. Tan has been a member of the Cadence Board of Directors since February 2004.
-In 1987, Mr. Tan founded Walden International, an international venture capital firm, and has served as its Chairman since its founding.
-Mr. Tan serves as a director of Advanced Micro-Fabrication Equipment Inc. China (AMEC), Hewlett Packard Enterprise Company and Schneider Electric SE.
+In 1987, Mr. Tan founded Walden International, an international venture capital firm, and since that time has served as its Chairman.
+Mr. Tan serves as a director of Hewlett Packard Enterprise Company, Schneider Electric SE and SoftBank Group Corp.
 Mr. Tan has a B.S. from Nanyang University in Singapore, an M.S. in nuclear engineering from the Massachusetts Institute of Technology and an M.B.A. from the University of San Francisco.